 Front height speaker are crucial that the speakers in the center and front right complement each other.
 The following steps can be taken to achieve this:

 - Make an equilateral triangle balance.
 Make sure the speakers are equal distances from the TV.
 They should also be at the same distance from your listening position.
-Imagine creating an equilateral triangle, with the front left, front right, and primary listening position as the corners.
+Imagine making an equilateral triangle with the front left, front right, and main listening position as the corners.

 - The speakers should be placed slightly away from the central speaker.
 To put the center speaker in the correct position, imagine drawing a circle around your triangle that touches all corners.